AnnabelYates/Danny-s-Diner-EDA/README.md

-# Danny's Diner Exploratory Data Analysis
+# Danny's Diner Case Study

 I worked on [Data with Danny's case study #1](https://8weeksqlchallenge.com/case-study-1/) to practice my SQL skills.
 Big thanks to Data with Danny for creating such an amazing opportunity!